 The best time to stain your home’s exterior, deck siding, or outdoor furniture is when temperatures are moderate (above 50°F, but below 95°F), the humidity is low to average, and there is no rain in the immediate forecast.
 Ideally, you should have three to four consecutive dry days prior to beginning any exterior staining project.

 Another tip: apply stain to the deck floor using a 5-inch stain brush versus deck pads or rollers.
 A brush like this makes it easy to get the stain between the spaces of all the deck boards.
 And it’s quicker than you think!
-This July, all Bravo Stain Brushes are 15% OFF at GNH Lumber in Greenville and Windham.
+Pick up Bravo Stain Brushes at GNH Lumber in Greenville and Windham.